-Mastey made the decision 5 years ago to no longer use p-Phenylenediamine (PPDs) in our mastey hair color formulations.
-The reason for our decision is based on the toxicity and allergy reaction rates of both hair dressers and consumers to PPD dyes in independent studies.
-The facts are the facts, and no corporate marketing or internet based defamation campaign by competitors can change the fact that PPD has the highest reaction percentage among both hair dressers and consumers, the highest allergy rate, and has the highest toxicity level.
+Based on studies conducted in multiple EU countries on the use of PPD in hair color: PPD is 2 to 5 times worse than the alternative toluene 2,5 diamine sulfate.
+Many manufactures decided to no longer use p-Phenylenediamine (PPDs) in their hair color formulations.
+The reason is based on the toxicity and allergy reaction rates of both hairdressers and consumers to PPD dyes in independent studies.
+Facts are facts, and no corporate marketing or internet-based defamation campaign by competitors can change the fact that PPD has the highest reaction percentage among both hairdressers and consumers, the highest allergy rate, and has the highest toxicity level.

 Permanent Hair Color

-Hair color manufacturers produce permanent hair dye products that when combined with hydrogen peroxide will cause the hair cuticle to open and allow for the depositing of artificial dyes into the hair shaft.
+Hair color manufacturers produce permanent hair dye products that will cause the hair cuticle to open when combined with hydrogen peroxide and allow for the depositing of artificial dyes into the hair shaft.
 These dyes react with the peroxide and oxidize (grow in size) to lodge themselves in the hair.
-Once the hair color has processed, the hair is washed and the cuticle closed down trapping those new artificial dyes in the hair, this covers the gray and can provide a new color or tone to the client’s hair.
+Once the hair color has been processed, the hair is washed, and the cuticle closed down, trapping those new artificial dyes in the hair.
+This covers the gray and can provide a new color or tone to the client’s hair.

 Choosing the right oxidative dyes

-Based on available data, and the reported use of these ingredients only as components in hair dye products, the CIR Expert Panel concluded that Toluene-2,5-Diamine and Toluene-2,5-Diamine Sulfate were safe for use as hair dye ingredients.
+Based on available data and the reported use of these ingredients only as components in hair dye products, the CIR Expert Panel concluded that Toluene-2,5-Diamine and Toluene-2,5-Diamine Sulfate were safe for use as hair dye ingredients.

 In the European Union Cosmetics Directive, Toluene-2,5-Diamine and Toluene-2,5-Diamine Sulfate are restricted for use in oxidizing types of hair dyes at a maximum concentration of 10% as a free base in the finished product (see Annex III).

-Based on studies conducted in multiple EU countries on the use of PPD in hair color
+Based on studies conducted in multiple EU countries on the use of PPD in hair color.

 PPD is 5X worse